ages2001/Universal-NT-Installer/README.md

 ## Important Notes
 - All operating systems used, including Windows®, are trademarks of Microsoft Corporation.
 This product is not endorsed or affiliated with Microsoft Corporation.
-- This project is in *BETA* stage.
+- This project is in **BETA** stage.
 Not responsible for any data loss, damage, or malfunction.
 Use at your own risk.
-- First try Vanilla editions.
-If does not work, then try Patched ones.
 - Installer only supports Legacy Boot/CSM mode.
 If you want to use the installer in a computer which does not support Legacy Boot/CSM mode, please look at the cool [CSMWrap](https://github.com/FlyGoat/csmwrap) project made by [FlyGoat](https://github.com/FlyGoat).
 It enables CSM support even on UEFI Class 3 systems.
 But it's still beta and may not work.
 - Readme file will contain more information in the future.
 - Please don't hesitate to report any issues you find.
 I will try to fix them as best as I can, whenever I get free time.